DR. BIJUKUMAR DAMODARAN

 The journey started from Delhi passed through Mumbai, Rajasthan, Kerala, Kashmir, Ladakh, etc.

-Scenes from the movie The police suspected the doctor’s sudden disappearance from the hospital and his further dubious movements and contacts.
+The police suspected the doctor’s sudden disappearance from the hospital and his further dubious movements and contacts.
 The police suspected that the doctor has some connections with the terrorist group.
 Facing various hurdles the doctor continued his journey to spot Tharique.
 Simultaneously the five year old boy accompanying him in search of his unknown father and his ancestral home gradually developed inner relationship, bringing them to father-son relationship.

 At last the doctor was able to meet Tharique in a terrorist camp in Kashmir.
 He tried to convince him the pain of losing the relationship by giving back his son.